 We have also financed our business operations through R&D Incentive income.
 The research and development tax incentive is one of the key elements of Australian Government's support for Australia's innovation system and if eligible, provides the recipient with a refundable tax offset for research and development activities.
-For the year ended December 31, 2017 we recorded research and development incentive income receivable of \$1.7 million, representing the applicable percentage of our expected eligible expenses net of our current Australia tax liability.
-For the 2017 financial year, the refundable research and development rate was 43.5% of eligible expenses rather than the 45% rate of our 2016 fiscal year.
+For the year ended December 31, 2018 we recorded research and development incentive income receivable of \$0.8 million, representing the applicable percentage of our expected eligible expenses net of our current Australia tax liability.
+For the 2018 financial year, the refundable research and development rate was 43.5% of eligible expenses.
 There are proposals to cap the total refundable payments to Australian \$2 million on an annual basis.
 There can be no assurance that we will continue to qualify and be eligible for such incentives or that the Australian Government will continue to provide incentives, offset, grants and rebates on similar terms or at all.

-A large majority of the Company's shares are held by a few stockholders, some of whom are affiliated with members of the Company's management and our board of directors.
+A large percentage of the Company's shares are held by a few stockholders, some of whom are affiliated with members of the Company's management and our board of directors.
 As these principal stockholders substantially control the Company's corporate actions, our other stockholders may face difficulty in exerting any influence over matters not supported by these principal stockholders.

 The Company's principal stockholders include HealthCare Ventures VIII, L.P., HealthCare Ventures IX, L.P. and HealthCare Ventures Strategic Fund, L.P. (the "Funds") and Eli Lilly and Company.
 Each of Christopher Mirabelli, our Chief Executive Officer, Douglas Onsi, our Chief Financial Officer, Augustine Lawlor, our Chief Operating Officer, John Littlechild, a director, and James Cavanaugh, a director, are affiliated with the Funds and may be deemed to have an indirect beneficial ownership interest in the stock owned by the Funds.
-As of February 21, 2018, these principal stockholders collectively owned approximately 65% of the Company's then outstanding shares of common stock.
-These stockholders, acting individually or as a group, may be able to exert control over matters such as electing directors, amending the Company's certificate of incorporation or bylaws, and approving mergers or other business combinations or transactions.
+As of March 26, 2019, these principal stockholders collectively owned approximately 39% of the Company's then outstanding shares of common stock.
+These stockholders, acting individually or as a group, may be able to exert control over matters such as electing directors, amending the Company's certificate of incorporation or bylaws, or approving mergers or other business combinations or transactions.
 In addition, because of the percentage of ownership and voting concentration in these principal stockholders, elections of the Company's board of directors may be within the control of these stockholders.
 While all of the Company's stockholders are entitled to vote on matters submitted to the Company's stockholders for approval, the concentration of shares and voting control presently lies with these principal stockholders.
 As such, it would be difficult for stockholders to propose and have approved proposals not supported by these principal stockholders.
-There can be no assurance that matters voted upon by the Company's officers and directors in their capacity as stockholders will be viewed favorably by all stockholders of the Company's common stock which, in turn, could reduce the Company's stock price or prevent the Company's stockholders from realizing a premium over the Company's stock price.
+There can be no assurance that matters voted upon by the Company's officers and directors in their capacity as stockholders will be viewed favorably by all stockholders of the Company.
+The stock ownership of the Company's principal stockholders may discourage a potential acquirer from seeking to acquire shares of the Company's common stock which, in turn, could reduce the Company's stock price or prevent the Company's stockholders from realizing a premium over the Company's stock price.